karx/karx.github.io/now/README.md

 * Working on making some [Twitch Tools](/twitch/tools).
 More design and definations requrired.
 * Attempting to port the [Minecraft Building game to vanilla JS](/kaaro/building/).
 * A sci-fi story board, the [844k Saga](/844k/).
+* Project wise documentation all Projects attempted or undertaken @ [Akriya Technologies](https://akriya.co.in).

 ## Currently playing
 * Minecraft Survival: New world created on 4th April, can track the worldmap here: [Current World - map](https://kaaro.gitlab.io/minecraft-worlds/current-world/).
 I will try and add more markers and labels.